You will need to supply several accessories to successfully assemble a working Freeplay Zero into a GBA Shell or a

 Freeplay Zero DIY Kit X/Y Button Options

 You can choose to not install X/Y buttons.
 That will make the shell modification process easier.
-If you choose to install X/Y buttons, you have 3 main options: silicone-rubber pad, rubber-nipple buttons, or long tactile sub-PCB.
-Check out this Freeplay CM3 Build Video Detailing The New X/Y Button Options, if you want to see how the build will work and look in regard to the “soft” X/Y button options.
+If you choose to install X/Y buttons, you have 2 main options: silicone-rubber pad or rubber-nipple buttons.
+See the video to the right (which shows how to add X/Y buttons to the GBA shell for a Freeplay installation).

-- The “silicone-rubber pad” method uses a second set of the normal A/B button caps and a second A/B silicone rubber pad from your GBA-style shell to create another 2 buttons.
+- The “silicone-rubber pad” method uses a second set of the normal A/B button caps and a second A/B silicone rubber pad from your GBA shell to create another 2 buttons.
 We now carry sets of the silicone-rubber pads here.
 You must create new holes in the shell and cut up the rubber pads.
 Note that you will need extra A/B button caps to implement this option.
 You will also need to move the speaker away from the bottom button to implement this option.

-- The “rubber-nipple buttons” method uses a second set of the normal A/B button caps from your GBA-style shell and a set of 4 rubber-nipple buttons to create another 2 buttons.
+- The “rubber-nipple buttons” method uses a second set of the normal A/B button caps from your GBA shell and a set of 4 rubber-nipple buttons to create another 2 buttons.
 You must create new holes in the shell, modify the 2 sets of A/B button caps, and modify the existing A/B button holes in the shell.
 Note that you will need extra A/B button caps to implement this option.
 You will also need to move the speaker away from the bottom button to implement this option.

-This option will NOT come with 4 square-base rubber-nipple buttons (as shown in the photo below).
+The DIY kit will come with 4 square-base rubber-nipple buttons (as shown in the photo below).
 If you want to build using the rubber pads instead, you will need to supply a second silicon-rubber A/B button pad (as shown in the photo below).
 You can choose which you would like to use for your build.
 The rubber-nipple buttons will need to be soldered on, if you choose to use them.
 If you choose to use the silicon-rubber pad, the build can be solderless.